strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 29 Sep 2025 --

+- Began working on responsive styling for owners-tools Starting with owner login form.

+---

 -- 28 Sep 2025 --

 - Add to order button was not correctly adding an items total to the cart due to result of calculation not being passed to button component.
 This has been rectified.